×

 Managing all these requirements the traditional way, using siloed systems and manual processes, is no longer effective or efficient, especially as IT risks, regulations, controls, and related data grow more complex and interconnected.
 Today’s forward-looking organizations are opting for a more integrated IT Governance, Risk, and Compliance management approach that enables them to bring together all their IT and Cyber GRC processes under one platform.

 This eBook is intended to help CISOs, IT risk leaders, and anyone concerned with IT risk, security, and compliance management to understand the key elements of IT GRC, the best practices, the benefits they can expect from an integrated approach, and more.
-Most important, it will also delve into how they can harness the power of technology and automation to enable the integrated approach to IT GRC in their organization.
+Most important, it will also delve into how they can harness the power of technology and automation to enable the integrated approach to GRC in their organization.

 What is IT GRC?